Pressio/pressio/docs/pages/tutorials/tutorial3.md

 cd $SWE2D_DIR/offline_phase/supporting_python_scripts/
 python makeBasisAndHyperReducedBasis.py
 ```
 This script loads in the snapshots and performs POD to obtain the ROM basis.
-Additionally, this script selects cells for the sample mesh employed in hyperreduction, and saves the relevant information of this sample mesh to file.
+Additionally, this script selects cells for the sample mesh employed in hyper-reduction, and saves the relevant information of this sample mesh to file.
 Specifically, it makes the following files:
 1. *info.txt* This file contains information on the size of the ROM, the size of the sample mesh, and the size of the sample mesh and stencil mesh.
 2. *basis.txt* This file contains the basis vectors for the ROM on the global mesh
 3. *sample_mesh_gids.txt* This file contains the global IDs of the indices used for the sample mesh